thin-edge/thin-edge.io/docs/src/architecture/data-model.md

   * all processes (e.g. the domain application[^1], other SW components / 3rd parties) on the main-device and all child-devices can consume those telemetry data from the MQTT broker
   * the cloud mapper on the **main-device** picks-up _all_ telemetry data from the MQTT broker and transfers those to the cloud

-The communication diagram below illustrates that behaviour.
+The communication diagram below illustrates that behavior.

 ![MQTT communication flow](images/MQTT-communication.svg)